-Here are some of the key tax-related deadlines affecting businesses and other employers during the first quarter of 2018.
+Here are some of the key tax-related deadlines affecting businesses and other employers during the second quarter of 2018.
 Keep in mind that this list isn’t all-inclusive, so there may be additional deadlines that apply to you.
 Contact us to … Read More »

 The massive changes the Tax Cuts and Jobs Act (TCJA) made to income taxes have garnered the most attention.
 But the new law also made major changes to gift and estate taxes.
 While the TCJA didn’t repeal these taxes, it … Read More »

 Many Americans relocate to another state when they retire.
 If you’re thinking about such a move, state and local taxes should factor into your decision.

 Choosing a state that has no personal income tax may appear to … Read More »